How to Setup a Floyd rose style tremolo

 Next, you need to Measure neck relief and adjust.
 How to do that can be found here: How to Adjust your Truss Rod (This is what you will need the 4mm Allen key for)

 Once the tuning and action are where you want them, the last step is setting your intonation, ensuring the open note is the exact same pitch as the 12th fret note on the same string.
-The best test is to tune one string to exact pitch, and then see what the note does at the 12th fret.
-On a perfectly intonated guitar, at the 12th fret, there should be no change in pitch on the tuner.
+The best test is to tune one string exactly to pitch, and then check the tuning of that string, fretted at the 12th fret.
+On a perfectly intonated guitar, at the 12th fret there should be no change in pitch on the tuner.
 Be advised that most guitars will appear very very slightly out of perfect intonation, this is quite normal, just get it as close as you can to perfect.

-Intonation is Changed by adjusting the saddles forward and backwards.
-There is a small 2.5mm Allen head bolt underneath the string, which when loosened allows the saddle to move forward and backwards, allowing the intonation to change.
+Intonation is changed by adjusting the saddles forward and backwards.
+There is a small 2.5mm Allen head bolt underneath the string, which when loosened allows the saddle to move forward and backwards, changing the intonation.
 If the note at the 12th fret is flat (lower) than the open string, move the saddle towards the neck.
 If it's sharp (higher), move the saddle towards the bridge

 Lastly, if one string has fret buzz, and the others are all okay, there are three ways to look at this problem.
 Firstly, the bridge may just be too low overall, and should just be raised until the buzzing is corrected.
 Secondly, if its only one string and the other strings all play perfectly, that string may have an issue.
 A likely cause is due to uneven frets, causing impact when played.
 Thirdly, if there is trouble with the bridge, it may be that the shim underneath the bridge is incorrect.